Sploder12/ADscript/README.md

 The language is "compiled" into a program structure.
 Compiling simply creates an array of instructions.
-Each of these instructions includes a function ID and all the args for the function.
+Each of these instructions includes a function ptr and all the args for the function.
 The compiler will only check if the argument count is the same as what is expected, type safety is not guarenteed.
 All standard functions assume that everything is of type int.